 • Please follow our ethics in wildlife photography guidelines: audubon.org/news/the-ethical-bird-photographer.

 • The North American Nature Photography Association’s Ethical Field Practices guide offers additional practical tips: https://www.nanpa.org/docs/NANPA-Ethical-Practices.pdf

-A more full-featured editor that resembles Photoshop: https://pixlr.com/editor/
+PC-users and Mac users alike can access a free, web-based full-featured editor that resembles Photoshop: https://pixlr.com/editor/

 And finally, Photoshop itself has a simplified tool that's free to use online: http://www.photoshop.com/tools